Coronary Artery Disease, Heart Attacks and Stents

 These conditions and procedures can affect heart function and exercise capacity, highlighting the importance of safe, guided activity once medically cleared.

-Exercise Physiology support focuses on helping people with coronary artery disease remain active safely, build cardiovascular fitness, and support recovery after cardiac events or procedures.
+Our exercise physiology support focuses on helping you remain active safely, build cardiovascular fitness, and recover with confidence after a coronary event or procedure.
+This includes:

-Individually prescribed exercise that respects cardiac history, symptoms, and medical guidance
+Individually prescribed exercise that respects your cardiac history, symptoms and medical guidance

 Gradual, structured aerobic and resistance programs to improve cardiovascular fitness and functional capacity

-Education on safe pacing, symptom awareness, and recovery strategies
+Education on safe exercise, symptom awareness and recovery strategies

-Ongoing review and adaptation as fitness, confidence, or medical guidance changes
+Ongoing review and adaptation as your fitness, confidence or medical guidance changes

-A collaborative approach with your healthcare team to ensure exercise and lifestyle strategies align with your broader care plan.
+A collaborative approach with your healthcare team, so exercise and lifestyle strategies align with your broader care plan